raagbtitl/omics-crispr/cnv_crispr_intro.md

  - **D14** read counts taken 14 days after drug selection for viral integration of CRISPR construct

-Cell-line specific **CNV/ genotype** information:
+Cell-line specific **'omics** data:
-    You may use any dataset you deem appropriate to obtain CNV (and genotype) information specific to A375 cells.
+    You may use any dataset you deem appropriate to obtain a genome-wide readout specific to A375 cells.
 You will be expected to justify your choice of data source.

 ## Prior Art